Seagate/cloudfuse/README.md

 ## Basic Use

 The following describes how to use the Cloudfuse CLI.
-If you would like to use a GUI checkout the Cloudfuse GUI repo at <https://github.com/Seagate/cloudfuse-gui>.

 1. Create a basic configuration file (TUI):
    If you would like an easy way to get started with cloudfuse, run the following to launch a TUI to configure cloudfuse.
+The TUI does not currently support tiering.
 If you prefer to configure manually, checkout how to write a config file: <https://github.com/Seagate/cloudfuse/wiki/Config-File>

    ```bash
    cloudfuse config